apache/skywalking/docs/en/setup/backend/dynamic-config.md

 ## Dynamic Configuration Nacos Implementation

-[Nacos](https://github.com/alibaba/nacos) is also supported in DCS, to use it, please configure as follows:
+[Nacos](https://github.com/alibaba/nacos) is also supported as DCC(Dynamic Configuration Center), to use it, please configure as follows:

 ```yaml
 configuration: